JacobMacdonnell/Cyber-writeups/picoCTF/Big Zip.md

-# Solving BigZip in picoCTF
+# Solving Big Zip in picoCTF

 ## Challenge Overview:
 The **BigZip** challenge involves extracting the flag hidden within a zip file.
 The zip file contains numerous files and directories, and the goal is to find the flag, which is in the format `picoCTF{}`, hidden within its contents.